General George Patton Museum of Leadership: Exhibits

-The museum possesses a collection of over 3,000 artifacts with more than 600 personal items belonging to the late General Patton and his family to include General Patton's famed ivory-handled pistols (a Colt Single Action Army .45 and Smith & Wesson .357), his custom-built World War II living quarters van, 1938 Cadillac touring car and many more.
+The museum possesses a collection of over 3,000 artifacts with more than 600 personal items belonging to the late General Patton and his family to include General Patton's famed ivory-handled pistols (a Colt Single Action Army .45 and Smith & Wesson Registered Model 27 .357), his custom-built World War II living quarters van, 1938 Cadillac touring car and many more.
 Other featured artifacts include a variety of captured enemy small arms and equipment from Patton's service in the Mexican Punitive Expedition, World War One, and World War Two and from his son, George S. Patton IV's service in the Korean and Vietnam Wars.

 Several props are on exhibit from the 1970 film Patton as used by leading actor George C. Scott such as the prop pistols carried and parade helmet worn by Scott in the famous opening sequence.

-Perhaps best known prior to 2012 for its large collection of tanks, many of these larger items accompanied the move of the Armor school and are now part of the National Armor and Cavalry Museum Collection at Fort Benning, GA.
-As of 2022 several tanks and unique armor pieces remain on display at the museum to include an M10 Tank Destroyer, M7 Priest, M4A3E8 and "Firefly" Sherman Tanks, UH-1D "Huey" Helicopter, and German StuG III armored vehicle recovered from a swamp in Russia in 1995.
+Perhaps best known prior to 2012 for its large collection of tanks, many of these larger items accompanied the move of the Armor school and are now part of the U.S. Army Armor and Cavalry Collection at Fort Benning, Georgia.
+As of 2022 several tanks and unique armor pieces remain on display at the museum to include an M10 tank destroyer, M7 Priest, M4A3E8 and "Firefly" Sherman Tanks, UH-1D "Huey" Helicopter, and German StuG III armored vehicle recovered from a swamp in Russia in 1995.
 Many of these vehicles are used to teach lessons at the Junior Officer Level with a focus on small unit leadership.
 An E-One fire truck, "FOAM161" of the Fort Myer Fire Department which was damaged in the September 11th Attacks is also currently on exhibit.

 In 2012, one of the last remaining WWII barracks buildings on Fort Knox was relocated to the Museum grounds and gradually restored using donated funds.
 The barracks opened for public exhibition in May 2021.
-The two-story wooden building built ca.1940 housed a 63-man platoon with separate living quarters for NCOs.
+The two-story wooden building built c.1940 housed a 63-man platoon with separate living quarters for NCOs.
 The entire ground floor including restored latrine and shower area is accessible to the general public and houses several displays depicting life at Fort Knox from the 1940s to 1970s.